Quảng Trị province: History

 Formerly, in 2000, Clear Path International (CPI) removed unexploded ordnance (UXO) left by the United States in Quảng Trị province, which was at the time the largest unexploded ordnance removal effort by an NGO in Vietnam's history.
 Since 1999, Mines Advisory Group (MAG International) has maintained operations in Quảng Trị and neighbouring Quảng Bình province, providing the only civilian staffed demining and UXO clearance operations in Vietnam.
 Slowly rebuilding in the areas cleared of mines is Roots of Peace working with MAG on a demine-replant model, clearing areas and working with local farmers to plant high-value crops.

 Administrative divisions

+Administrative units from July 2025

+According to the Plan to arrange and merge administrative units in Vietnam 2024–2025, from July 1, 2025, the new Quảng Trị Province (including Quảng Trị and Quảng Bình) will have the following communes and wards: